 (b) deferred payment, payment by instalments or other forms of assistance for the payment of any fee, charge or cost provided for by this Subdivision.

-105. Students (other than overseas or adult students) cannot be excluded for non-payment of charges
+105. Students (other than overseas and adult students) cannot be excluded for non-payment of charges

 A principal of a government school must not exclude a student, other than an overseas student or an adult student, from participating in an educational programme of the school for the non-payment of a charge payable under section 99.

-106. Recovery
+106. Recovering fees etc.

 (1) Any fee or charge that is payable under this Subdivision in respect of a student may be recovered as a debt, if necessary in a court of competent jurisdiction —